-Source: Department of Environment, Land, Water and Planning
+Source: Department of Transport, Planning and Local Infrastructure

 The timing of each component of the planning framework is critical to the successful achievement of the planned outcomes.
 The Council Plan, including the Strategic Resource Plan, is required to be completed by 30 June following a general election and is reviewed each year in advance of the commencement of the Annual Budget process.
-Due to the impact of COVID-19, this date has been extended to 31 August for this year only.